Control 3.10: SEC Reg S-P — Privacy of Consumer Financial Information — Portal Walkthrough

 Set up the incident response notification timeline:

-- Customer notification: 30 days from awareness → per Reg S-P requirement
+- Customer notification: Per amended Reg S-P requirements

 Step 6: Test the Incident Response Program Configuration